 February 19 @ 8:45 am - 3:00 pm$15.00

-Join MFT, University of Maine Cooperative Extension, Southern Aroostook Soil and Water Conservation District, Central Aroostook Soil and Water Conservation District, and fellow farmers for a day of learning about how healthy soils practices can benefit your farm operation.
-4 Certified Crop Advisor (CCA) credits and 2 pesticide credits are being offered for this program.
+Join MFT, University of Maine Cooperative Extension, University of Maine Presque Isle, Southern Aroostook Soil and Water Conservation District, Central Aroostook Soil and Water Conservation District, and fellow farmers for a day of learning about how healthy soils practices can benefit your farm operation.
+Completion of this program will result in 4 Certified Crop Advisor (3 Soil & Water, 1 Crop Management) 2 Pesticide credits, and 4 Nutrient Management Credits.

 $15 — Register HERE.